 To see the learning that takes place please look at the topic webs that will be issued throughout the year via parent mail (for current parents / carers) and on this site.

-From the links below you can download this term’s topic web, which details the curriculum your child will be learning this half term, as well as this term’s home learning challenge.
+From the links above you can download this term’s topic web, which details the curriculum your child will be learning this half term, as well as this term’s home learning challenge.
 These activities are for you and your child to do at home which support your child’s learning at school.

 The topics at Pinewood all begin with a ‘Wow’ start.
 These are designed to introduce the new topic and motivate the children about what they are learning.
 Our topics in Year R are loosely planned to allow room for the children’s interests to be incorporated into the topic.
 Learning is planned to lead up to a ‘Quality Outcome’ at the end of our topic, which is often decided by the children as to the form of media this will take and the intended audience.
 This provides the opportunity for the children to communicate their learning to others and feel a sense of achievement.

 Children in the reception year follow the Foundation Stage curriculum which is based on seven areas of learning and development.
 These areas are divided into three prime areas and four specific areas.

 These are fundamental, work together and move through the curriculum to support development in all other areas.
 These consist of…

 Personal and Social Development

 Your child will be encouraged to make relationships, develop self-confidence and self-awareness and manage their feeling and behaviour, expressing emotions appropriately.

 Your child will be encouraged to move and use a range of equipment confidently and imaginatively with increasing control.
 They will handle a range of tools and objects safely developing increasing control.
 They will learn independence, self-care and about how to live healthily.